sccn/PowPowCAT/README.md

 Group-level analysis (12/29/2021 added)
 ========================================

-This extension is requested/encouraged by Nick Dogris (Thanks Nick!)
+Nick Dogris hired me to develop this part of the extention which he donated for public use (Thanks Nick!)
 The first step is to apply a batch process on multiple .set files.
 This can be done using a batch mode.
 From PowPowCAT menu, click the second item.